Gage-Technologies/gigo-documentation/workspace/workspace_overview_1.md

 </br>

 For cases when a user feels they could better the platform with their hard work.
-Gigo offers the option to publish workspace configurations as a **Public Template** so that other users may create projects with their configs.
+Gigo offers the option to publish DevSpace configurations as a **Public Template** so that other users may create projects with their configs.
 Published configurations can be searched and used when creating a project